anon-5TEYMG7Q/phys/README.md

 ### Summary

-**Phys** is a static analysis tool for detecting physical unit (PU) inconsistencies in C++ files that build against the [Robot Operation System](http://www.ros.org/), using pro ballistic graphical models together with dataflow analysis.
+**Phys** is a static analysis tool for detecting physical unit (PU) inconsistencies in C++ files that build against the [Robot Operation System](http://www.ros.org/), using probabilistic graphical models together with dataflow analysis.

 ### Contents